 "Qualified Medical Expenses" or "QMEs" are those expenses incurred by you, your Spouse (or Domestic Partner), your Dependent Children, and your Dependent Relatives for "medical care" as defined in Internal Revenue Code Section 213(d).
-Most types of medical care are covered, and you may also receive reimbursement for health insurance premiums, Medicare premiums, long term care premiums, over-the-counter pharmaceuticals with a physician's script, and medical goods, but only to the extent these expenses have not been covered by insurance or another benefit plan.
+Most types of medical care are covered, and you may also receive reimbursement for health insurance premiums (but not coverage for any individual as an active employee or dependent of an active employee under an employer-sponsored group health plan), Medicare premiums, long term care premiums, over-the-counter pharmaceuticals with a physician's script, and medical goods, but only to the extent these expenses have not been covered by insurance or another benefit plan.
 If Aetna (or another insurer) pays only a portion of a medical expense, the unpaid portion may be submitted for reimbursement as a Qualified Medical Expense.
 More information about QMEs can be found on Emeriti's website.